gamemann/Pterodactyl-Game-Server-Watch/README.md

 * `PTEROWATCH_MAXFAILS` => If not empty, will override the maximum fails with this value for the specific server.
 * `PTEROWATCH_MAXRESTARTS` => If not empty, will override the maximum restarts with this value for the specific server.
 * `PTEROWATCH_RESTARTINT` => If not empty, will override the restart interval with this value for the specific server.
+* `PTEROWATCH_REPORTONLY` => If not empty, will override report only with this value for the specific server.

 ## Misc Options
 This tool supports misc options which are configured under the `misc` array inside of the config file.
 The only event supported for this at the moment is when a server is restarted from the tool.
 However, other events may be added in the future.
 An example may be found below.